University of Hong Kong

-The University of Hong Kong (HKU; Chinese: 香港大學) is a public research university in Pok Fu Lam, Hong Kong.
-Founded in 1887 as the Hong Kong College of Medicine for Chinese, it is the oldest tertiary institution in Hong Kong.
+The University of Hong Kong (HKU) is a public university in Pok Fu Lam, Hong Kong.
+It was founded in 1887 as the Hong Kong College of Medicine for Chinese by the London Missionary Society and formally established as the University of Hong Kong in 1911.
+It is the oldest tertiary institution in Hong Kong.

-As of December 2022, HKU ranks 21st internationally and third in Asia by QS, and 31st internationally and fourth in Asia by Times Higher Education.
-It has been ranked as the most international university in the world as well as one of the most prestigious universities in Asia.
-Today, HKU has ten academic faculties with English as the main language of instruction.

-The University of Hong Kong was also the first team in the world to successfully isolate the coronavirus SARS-CoV, the causative agent of SARS.
+The university was established and proposed by Governor Sir Frederick Lugard in an effort to compete with the other Great Powers opening universities in China.
+The university's governance consists of three bodies: the Court, the Council, and the Senate.
+These three bodies all have their own separate roles.
+The Court acts as the overseeing and legislative body of the university, the Council acts as governing body of the University, and the Senate as the principal academic authority of the university.

+The university currently has ten academic faculties and 20 residential halls and colleges for its students, with English being its main medium of instruction and assessment.

+The university has educated many notable alumni in many fields.
+Among them is Sun Yat-sen, the founder of the Republic of China, a graduate of the Hong Kong College of Medicine for Chinese, the predecessor of HKU.
+Notable alumni in the field of politics include Anson Chan, Carrie Lam, Jasper Tsang and Regina Ip.

+The university is ranked 1st in Asia and 11th in the world according to QS University Rankings.

 History

 Founding

-The origins of The University of Hong Kong can be traced back to the Hong Kong College of Medicine for Chinese founded in 1887 by Ho Kai later known as Sir Kai Ho Kai, which was later incorporated as the university's faculty of medicine.
+The origins of the University of Hong Kong can be traced back to the Hong Kong College of Medicine for Chinese, founded in 1887 by Ho Kai (later known as Sir Kai Ho Kai).
 It was renamed the Hong Kong College of Medicine in 1907.
-The college became HKU's medical school in 1911.
+The college was later incorporated as HKU's medical school in 1911.